Entertainment & Special Event Insurance — Kelly Insurance Group

 Underwriting Information Required?
 Why It Matters

-Venue name, address & type (indoor/outdoor) REQUIRED Venue loss history, capacity, and location affect carrier appetite and pricing
+Venue name, address & type (indoor/outdoor) REQUIRED Venue history, capacity, and location affect carrier appetite and pricing

 Underwriting Considerations

-WHAT AFFECTS THE COST OF HIP HOP CONCERT INSURANCE?
+WHAT SHAPES HIP HOP CONCERT INSURANCE?

 01